arthur-lage/my-todos/tasks.md

-[] - Fix problems while trying to create new todo
+[x] - Fix problems while trying to create new todo
 [X] - Persist login when page is refreshed
 [] - Filter todos by completed
 [x] - Improve form validation in server and client